-2.1 The application site, has an area of 6.567 hectares, comprising the playing fields associated with the former Friends School and access into the former Friends School site which is currently under construction for a 96 dwelling scheme by the same applicant who owns this site.
-This consent was granted via the first Section 62a to be submitted in the district.

-- 2.2 The playing fields like the rest of the former Friends School site was vacated in 2017 when the school closed.
-The playing fields have fallen into a state of disrepair and has not been open to the public. - 2.3 When the school was open the playing fields were made available to local clubs outside of timings required by the school.
+- 2.1 The application site, has an area of 6.567 hectares, comprising the playing fields associated with the former Friends School and access into the former Friends School site which is currently under construction for "conversion of buildings and demolition of buildings to allow redevelopment to provide 96 dwellings, swimming pool and changing facilities, associated recreation facilities, access and landscaping" (S62A/22/000002) by the same applicant who owns this site.
+This consent was granted via Section 62a. - 2.2 The playing fields like the rest of the former Friends School site was vacated in 2017 when the school closed.
+The playing fields have fallen into a state of disrepair and have not been open to the public. - 2.3 When the school was open the playing fields were made available to local clubs outside of timings required by the school.
 Figures 1 and 2 demonstrate the layout of the pitches in both the summer and winter seasons as per the position in 2007.
 These demonstrate that in the summer there were 5 rounders pitches, 2 cricket pitches (both adult and youth), a running track, javelin, long jump and shot putt pitches.
 In the winter there were 3 junior football pitches, 2 adult football pitches, 2 hockey pitches, 1 rugby pitch and the 2 cricket squares were retained.